Need an EPC in Cheshunt?

 • Listed buildings.

-• Is It Possible To Let A Property Without Having An Energy Performance Certificate?
+• Can You Let A Property Without Having An Energy Performance Certificate?

-The answer is No. From April 2020 all rental homes need to have a valid EPC registered on the EPC register.
+No. From April 2020 all rental properties need to have a valid EPC registered on the EPC register.
 To legally rent a property the energy rating of the EPC needs to be at least an “E”, or the property must have a valid exemption.

-The EPC rates a property from A 100 (the most efficient) to G 0 ( the least efficient).
+The EPC rates a property from A 100 (the best) to G 0 ( the least efficient).
 The rating of an average UK property is a D60 Rental properties must be a minimum of an E rating.
-If it is not an E then the landlord will need to undertake some of the recommendations on the EPC to lift the rating.
-If an E rating cannot be attained, then an exemption can be applied for by visiting the Government website and applying for an exemption on the PRS register.
+If it is not an E then the landlord will need to undertake some of the recommendations on the EPC to raise the rating.
+If an E rating cannot be attained, then an exemption can be applied for by going to the Government website and applying for an exemption on the PRS register.

 Is There A Minimum EPC rating to Let A Property?